dac09/twitter-feedr/thoughts.md

 ## Thoughts

 ##Update!
 Switched to scraping, for demonstration purposes.
-Obviously properly accessing the API is the best idea.
+Obviously properly accessing the API is the best idea, but oAuth issue got in the way.

 #### Why API and Renderer in the same server?
 Only because its for a demo, definitely worth separating into service and FE.